 Contrary to popular belief, Michigan no-fault insurance does not provide unlimited medical coverage.
 It’s important to remember this in the ongoing discussions about reforming the no-fault system.

-As efforts to revise the Michigan no-fault insurance system continue, it’s unfortunate that some information being provided to the public is inaccurate — particularly the assertion that no-fault insurance provides unlimited medical coverage to persons injured in an auto accident.
+As efforts to revise the Michigan no-fault insurance system continue, it’s unfortunate that some information being provided to the public is inaccurate — particularly the assertion that no-fault insurance provides unlimited medical coverage to persons injured in an auto accident in Michigan.

 Certain media reports and statements from people involved in no-fault reform have incorrectly conveyed that one reason why Michigan has high auto insurance rates is that “unlimited lifetime medical benefits” are provided to those who suffer catastrophic injuries in auto accidents.